fecgov/openFEC/CONTRIBUTING.md

 sure no one else is currently utilizing the space for their work.

-### Development-related tools
+### Development tools
-Both teams have agreed to the following tenents around the use of our development-related tools:
+Both teams have agreed to the following tenents around the use of our development tools:

-- Folks should feel free to branch or fork the code as they see fit; neither workflow has major pros or cons over the other, and if anything forking is encouraged to ensure that there are no issues for external folks who would like to contribute to the repositories as well.
+- Folks should feel free to branch or fork the code as they see fit; neither workflow has major pros or cons over the other, and, if anything, forking is encouraged to ensure that there are no issues for external folks who would like to contribute to the repositories.
 - We are going to stick with using [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) to manage our work in git, mainly because our deployment hooks are tied to its workflow.
   We are leaving ourselves the option to investigate other tools or git workflows in the future.
-- Our current setup with Travis-CI, hound, and Codecov are working fine for both teams; we will continue to use them as is until we find they are no longer meeting our needs.
+- Our current setup with Travis-CI, hound, and Codecov are working fine for both teams; we will continue to use them as is until we find they no longer meet our needs.

 ### Monitoring